 Counting seals at Godrevy

-Sometimes you can find up to 50-60.
-It’s can be difficult to count them accurately, as they lie higgle-piggledy, a scatter of beautiful grey black, white and tawney-brown lozenges.
-Big adult males, smaller females and slender juveniles.
-They roll and scratch and flump in and of of the water.
+Sometimes you can find groups of seals around the headland so it can be difficult to count them accurately.
+Big adult males are darker and plainer, smaller lighter and spottier females and slender juveniles.
+With your binoculars you can watch them roll and scratch and flump in and of the water.

 What to do on a visit to the seals

 Remember!
 Be sure to approach quietly, the seals are sensitive and don’t like noises — especially during the breeding season.
 National Trust do a fantastic job managing the habitat around here, ensuring people respect the seals.
 To find out more about the seals here, have a look at the National Trust’s work at Godrevy here.

 The Cornwall Seal Group Research Trust have also created this great guide to seal watching: